Cleveland Barons (NHL)

-The Cleveland Barons were a professional ice hockey team in the National Hockey League (NHL) from 1976 to 1978.
+The Cleveland Barons were a professional ice hockey team based in Richfield, Ohio.
+They competed in the National Hockey League (NHL) as a member of the Adams Division in the Prince of Wales Conference (1976–1978).
+The Barons played at Richfield Coliseum.
 They were a relocation of the California Golden Seals franchise that had played in Oakland since 1967.
 After just two seasons, the team merged with the Minnesota North Stars (now the Dallas Stars).
 As a result, the NHL operated with 17 teams during the 1978–79 season.